-The dissertation committee consists four or more members, including the Dissertation Advisor and at least two other current graduate faculty members from the University of Wisconsin-Madison.
-At least one member must represent an outside field.
-The dissertation advisor must be a faculty member with a teaching appointment in the ITS Program.
-A committee may have two co-advisors, but at least one of the co-advisors must have a teaching appointment within ITS.
+The dissertation committee consists of four or more members, including the Dissertation Advisor and one other member of the ITS Core faculty.
+Of the two remaining members, at least one member must represent a unit outside ITS (possibly including ITS Affiliate faculty), and one may be a graduate faculty member from another institution.
+The dissertation advisor must be a Core faculty member with a teaching appointment in the ITS Program.
+A committee may have two co-advisors, but at least one of the co-advisors must be a Core faculty member.
 At least three committee members must serve as readers, responsible for reading the entire dissertation closely.
 In some circumstances, a dissertation committee might include a member who is not expected to assess the dissertation with the same degree of engagement as a reader.
-With the approval of the Interdisciplinary Theatre Studies faculty, one Academic Staff member may also serve on a dissertation committee.
-The committee is formed by the dissertator in consultation with the advisor, and the dissertator is responsible for obtaining written agreement from the committee members to serve on the dissertation committee.
+With the approval of the ITS Program Committee, one Academic Staff member who holds a terminal degree may also serve on a dissertation committee.
+The committee is formed by the dissertator in consultation with the advisor, and the dissertator is responsible for obtaining written confirmation from the committee members that they have agreed to serve on the dissertation committee.